- West Virginia

 While in the area, I explored the handsome Oglebay Resort, set on nearly 700 hectares of city-owned parkland and encompassing gardens, 36 holes of golf, fishing and boating lakes, guest cottages, a spa and a museum located in the gracious 1846 mansion.
 Then, for something completely different, we drove across the Ohio River suspension bridge, which, in the 1800s, had been crossed by thousands of pioneers headed west.

-The Wheeling Suspension Bridge in Wheeling, West Virginia, spans the Ohio River.
-It was built in the mid-1800s.
+The Wheeling Suspension Bridge in Wheeling, West Virginia, spanning the Ohio River

 A Golden Dome and Riverside Attractions